 Summary: Structuring finances is key for the success of innovations in general and Telco 2.0 projects in particular.
 In this detailed extract from our new strategy report ‘A Practical Guide to Implementing Telco 2.0’, we describe the best ways to approach the management of revenues and costs of new business models, and how to get the CFO and finance department onside with the new approaches required (February 2013, Executive Briefing Service, Transformation Stream).

-Below is an extract from this 15 page Telco 2.0 Report that can be downloaded in full in PDF format by members of the Telco 2.0 Executive Briefing service here.
+Below is an extract from this 15 page Telco 2.0 Report that can be downloaded in full in PDF format by members of the Telco 2.0 Executive Briefing service and the Telco 2.0 Transformation Stream here.
 Non-members can subscribe here or other enquiries, please email firstname.lastname@example.org / call +44 (0) 207 247 5003.

 Cash Returns On Invested Capital (CROIC) is a good measure of company performance because it demonstrates how much cash investors get back on the money they deploy in a business.
 It removes measures that can be open to interpretation or manipulation such as earnings, depreciation or amortisation.
 In simple terms CROIC is calculated as: